North Carolina Wildlife Identification Guide

 Health and Safety Risks

 One of the most significant concerns when wildlife enters your home is the potential for health risks.
-Wild animals can carry diseases and parasites that can be transmitted to humans, including rabies, hantavirus, and ticks.
+Any North Carolina Wildlife species can carry diseases and parasites that can be transmitted to humans, including rabies, hantavirus, and ticks.

-Additionally, their droppings and urine can contain harmful pathogens, which, when inhaled or touched, can pose health hazards.
+Additionally, wildlife droppings and urine can contain harmful pathogens, which, when inhaled or touched, can pose health hazards.

 Some animals may even exhibit aggressive behavior when cornered or frightened, putting human safety at risk when anyone who is not a professional attempts to remove them.